defiprime/defiprime1/about.md

 # What is this?

+DeFi is the movement that leverages decentralized networks to transform old [financial products](https://en.wikipedia.org/wiki/Financial_system) into trustless and transparent protocols that run without intermediaries.

 I've been researching DeFi ecosystem for several weeks, and can't find a good list of actually working products without gimmicks and bullshit.
 That's why I decided to create this site featuring best DeFI products.

 ## Definition of 'the best DeFi Products'